solana-labs/solana/book/src/cluster/ledger-replication.md

 ### Validator behavior

-1. Validators join the network and begin looking for replicator accounts at each
+1. Validators join the network and begin looking for archiver accounts at each

    storage epoch/turn boundary.